Rhode Island Roads - I-195 Non-construction

 At this point, that's Massachusetts Exit 2 for MA 136, which quickly becomes RI 136 anyway.
 That shield is so RIDOT.

-One final old sign, WB.
-Click for a daytime version that hides this reflective goodness.
+The last of the old WB signs.
+Click the second one for a daytime version that shows some reflective goodness.

 See construction photos of new I-195